jasper9/iOS-RestApp/README.md

 Change Log:
 May ? - Initial version, basic GET request is fully working May 31 - Added storyboard functionality to show details of each joke
+.. - Added Archive support (and a few other trinkets) June 10 - Added check for network reachability using apples example code
 -------------------------------------------------------------------------------------
 Credits